 See the bottom of the post for information on how to become more self-sufficient.

-Growing food for self-sufficiency
+Food skills for self-sufficiency

 Your family can save a ton of money by growing your own food.
 Learning to produce food is a great way to be self-sufficient and save big time on your budget.
 If our food systems fail, you will be prepared to take care of your own family.
 Click here to see how to start a garden.